Hanyang University: Seoul

 The Seoul campus is home to 15 colleges and 60 departments.
 It comprises a variety of research centers, which are based on distinct academic fields.
 The Seoul campus has more than 60 buildings, including those of Hanyang Women's University and Hanyang Cyber University.
 In 2009, a new administration building was completed to commemorate HYU's 70th anniversary.
 The Center for Students with Disabilities was also built the same year.
 The campus also has a number of auxiliary facilities, which are unconnected to but affiliated with the university.
 There is Infonopia Hanyang (백남학술정보관), which has a collection of 1.5 million books, 12,500 serial publications, 83,000 electronic journals, and 50 academic databases.

 ERICA

 The ERICA (Education Research Industry Cluster at Ansan) campus is located in Ansan, Gyeonggi Province, approximately 40 km south of Seoul.
 In 2009, the ERICA campus of Hanyang University was designated as a government-supported public bicycle pilot school and received donations of infrastructure and bicycles, including public bicycle systems and storage stations.
+Since 2022, there are not public bicycle storage stations.
 ERICA Campus is home to 9 colleges and 42 departments.
 The ERICA Campus is known for a program known as the Education Research Industry Cluster Program, which is intended to develop vocational skills.
-The ERICA Campus has three on-campus dormitories and five school cafeterias.
+The ERICA Campus has three on-campus dormitories and four operational school cafeterias.
+It has a lake park which has fountains.
 It also has an ecological park.
+Students at the ERICA Campus mainly used Seoul Subway Line 4, but the Shinansan Line is expected to open soon.
+Although it was originally scheduled to open in April 2025, the opening has been delayed to late 2026 or early 2027.